ibrahimsezer/file_tranfer_web_interface/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5000`

 ## 🔧 Usage

+You can try the application directly at [https://secure-file-tranfer.onrender.com](https://secure-file-tranfer.onrender.com) or follow these steps for local usage:

 ### Uploading a File